Abyssia: Andean Islands

 Intro - Western Isles - Ships and Cities - Chilea - Tsunamis - Biology

-Though deeply isolated throughout prehistory, once Abyssians mastered long-distance navigation, the Andeans were quickly discovered.
-And quickly became important: for the two giants stretch from 4° to 36° south, blocking east-west shipping between Pacifica and the Atlantis Cluster; the only strait is a shallow hundred-mile passage between them, around 14° south.
+Though deeply isolated throughout prehistory, the Andeans were discovered soon after Abyssians mastered long-distance navigation.
+They quickly became important: for the two giants stretch from 4° to 36° south, blocking east-west shipping between Pacifica and the Atlantis Cluster.
+The only strait is a shallow hundred-mile passage between them, around 14° south.
 Ica and Lima, the ports flanking this vital Andean Strait, are busy places!
 So are Talara, at the northern tip of Peruvia, and Chanco, at the southern tip of Chilea, for the same reasons.

 All these coasts, wet or dry, are ringed by extensive coral reefs--as big as Australia's Barrier Reefs.
 Fishing is superb.
 You'll need a local pilot, though, to guide you through the reef-maze.
 Deepwater ships avoid the isles and follow the Nazca Channel as long as possible--and even they must hire pilots to cut across the perilous shallows from its head to Lima.